kumar-shivang/deep-learning-notes/README.md

 # Deep Learning Notes

 This repo contains notes for my Deep Learning - BSC3004 course.
-The notes are written in markdown.
+The notes are written in markdown with some help from Google Bard.
+All images are from the lecture slides.
+The notes are written in a way that I can understand them.
+I hope you find them useful too.

 ## Table of Contents